 This vehicle does not have the same kind of protection for collisions as a car; for example, there are no air bags, the cockpit is not fully enclosed, and it is not designed for collisions with other vehicles.
-Therefore, it is particularly important to fasten seat belts and side nets and wear an approved helmet.
+Therefore, it is particularly important to fasten seat belts and side nets close the full doors and wear an approved helmet.